Stratified Permutational Berry--Esseen Bounds and Their Applications to Statistics: Introduction to Stratified Permutational Berry--Esseen Bounds

 \regime{mixture} Hybrid regimes can be mixtures of Regimes \ref{large strata} and \ref{small strata}.

-Much of the prior work only focused on Regime \ref{large strata} \citep{imai2008variance,Abadie2008} or Regime \ref{small strata} \citep{Imai2008,Pashley2017,de2024estimating}, separately.
-We will obtain a result suitable for all three regimes.
-Furthermore, here we use ``large'' and ``small'' informally since it is indeed difficult to decide whether $K$ is large or $\nk$'s are large in practice.
+Much of the previous work focused only on Regime \ref{large strata} \citep{imai2008variance,Abadie2008} or Regime \ref{small strata} \citep{Imai2008,Pashley2017,de2024estimating}, separately.
+We will obtain a result suitable for all three regimes simultaneously.
+Furthermore, here we use ``large'' and ``small'' informally since it can be difficult to decide whether $K$ is large or $\nk$'s are large in some applications.
 Motivated by this difficulty, we will derive finite-sample bounds that can accommodate different values of $K$ and $n_{[k]}$'s.

-Previously, normal approximation results under the design-based framework were derived case by case, such as survey samplings \citep{bickel1984asymptotic}, experiments \citep{lin2013,Li2016}, regression adjustment \citep{Liu2019}, factorial experiments \citep{liu2022straclt,shi2022berry} and rerandomization \citep{Li2018,wang2022rerandomization}.
-However, the results of non-asymptotic normal approximation of estimators for stratified design are still missing in the design-based framework.
-For post-stratification estimators, even the CLT is missing.
-Furthermore, BEBs for stratified linear permutation statistics are limited.
-Under the stratified structure, \citet[Lemma 4]{dhault2024robust} established a CLT for the stratified permutation statistics in product form. \cite{tuvaandorj2024combinatorial} established a Lindeberg-type CLT for the stratified permutation statistics in matrix form.
-We show in Section \ref{sec:proof sketch} that their proof strategy can be extended to derive a BEB in Wasserstein distance using zero-bias transformation.
-However, BEB for stratified linear permutation statistics in Kolmogorov distance is still missing.
+Previous work has derived normal approximation results under the design-based framework on a case-by-case basis, including applications to survey samplings \citep{bickel1984asymptotic}, experiments \citep{lin2013,Li2016}, regression adjustment \citep{Liu2019}, factorial experiments \citep{liu2022straclt,shi2022berry} and rerandomization \citep{Li2018,wang2022rerandomization}.
+However, BEBs for stratified design are still missing in the design-based framework.

+For post-stratification estimators, the unconditional CLT has not been rigorously established.
+By conditioning on the stratification variables $\bold U_1$ or $\bold U$, the post-stratification estimators exhibit asymptotic normality.
+Here, the BEB offers a critical advantage over CLT: it not only implies the conditional asymptotic normality but also allows for deriving the unconditional asymptotic distribution by combining conditional distributions via the total probability law.
+Therefore, it is a critical theory tool for post-stratification inference.

+Related to our work, \citet[Lemma 4]{dhault2024robust} established a CLT for the stratified permutation statistics in product form, and \cite{tuvaandorj2024combinatorial} established a Lindeberg-type CLT for the stratified permutation statistics in matrix form.
+However, they did not provide BEBs.
+Our BEB results complement the CLT of \citet{tuvaandorj2024combinatorial} through nonasymptotic bounds.